 Take a close look at these two skulls.
 Compare the different views of the two—especially the areas marked.
 Do you see any differences that help you identify the sex of each skull?
 Now click on the male or female button and see if you got it right!
 View hints.

-Skulls bear various characteristics that provide clues about the person's ancestry/race to experienced anthropologists.
-Now take a close look at the frontal and profile views of the nose area (nasal bone, opening, spine and sill) and guess the ancestry of this person.
+Forensic anthropologists analyze skeletal remains to establish the biological profile of an unknown person, which may include ancestry estimation.
+They examine skulls for various characteristics that offer clues about the person's ancestry.
+Here, we will just focus on the nasal area.
+Take a close look at the front and profile views of the nose area (nasal bone, opening, spine and sill) to consider possible ancestry of this person.
 View hints.

 Bullet entry and exit wound

 There is a clear distinction between entry and exit wounds made by a bullet.
 Take a close look at each wound, and determine which is the entry wound and which is the exit.
 View hints.

 Justice for Liliana Pereyra, who disappeared in 1976 in Argentina, was served in April 1985 after the truth about her disappearance and death was unearthed by Clyde Snow and a small group of Argentinean anthropology and medical students in 1984.

 Liliana Pereyra's Case: Learn about Liliana's story and those who worked to bring justice for her.